Looking at the Big Picture

 UC Berkeley has a wide range of innovative financial aid programs to help students fund their education.

-Over two-thirds of Berkeley undergraduates receive some form of financial aid.
+Nearly two-thirds of Berkeley undergraduates receive some form of financial aid.

 Thanks to the Blue and Gold Opportunity Plan, eligible California families with annual incomes below $80,000 pay no tuition at all after grants and scholarships.
 In fact, 38 percent of Berkeley undergraduates receive grants and scholarships in excess of UC systemwide tuition and fees and thus pay nothing for tuition out of pocket.